Key facts about Switzerland’s demining conference for Ukraine

 Switzerland has made humanitarian demining in Ukraine a priority.
 In 2023, it allocated CHF100 million ($110 million) for this purpose.
 These funds support a wide range of activities, including aid projects for mine victims and small farmers who can no longer cultivate their fields.

 Some of the funds are used for sending mine-clearing machines to Ukraine, demining activities, raising public awareness as well as training Ukrainian personnel and providing technical know-how.
-The Geneva International Centre for Humanitarian Demining (GICHD) and the Swiss Foundation for Demining (FSD) are key partners in these efforts and have been actively engaged in eastern Ukraine since 2015.
+The Geneva International Centre for Humanitarian Demining (GICHD) and the FSD (Fondation suisse de déminage) are key partners in these efforts and have been actively engaged in eastern Ukraine since 2015.

 An example of the work in Ukraine can be seen here in our archive video: